Eurostile: Eurostile LT

 Eurostile LT is a variant of Eurostile by Linotype.
 It uses squarer designs for non-letter characters like integral, infinity, pilcrow; letterlike symbols like @, the copyright mark, the registration mark; and accents such as cedilla and the tilde.
 However, the circle in circled letters (@, Ω) remained circular, which was not fixed until Eurostile Next.
 The asterisk was redesigned to use six points instead of five.
 Some numerals, such as "1", were redesigned with a straight tail instead of an angled tail for use in Japan.

 In all, the family includes 11 fonts, adding an Outline Bold font to the original Eurostile family by Linotype.
-It supports ISO Adobe 2,Adobe CE, Latin extended character sets.
+It supports ISO Adobe 2, Adobe CE, and Latin extended character sets.

 Eurostile Next (2008)

-Eurostile Next is an optically-rescaled and redesigned version of the original font family, designed by Linotype Type Director Akira Kobayashi.
+Eurostile Next is an optically rescaled and redesigned version of the original font family, designed by Linotype Type Director Akira Kobayashi.
 The redesign was based on the specimens of the original metal fonts.

 Redesigned features include restoring the super curve lost in the previous film and digital versions, reduced stroke weight difference between the upper and lowercase letters, type-sensitive accents and letterlike symbols (ç, É, @, €).
 In addition, Kobayashi added new Light and Ultra Light weights to complement the Extended, Normal, and Condensed variations within the family, added small caps letters and figures.

 The family consists of 15 fonts in 5 weights and 3 widths each.
 It supports ISO Adobe 2,Adobe CE, Latin extended character sets.
 OpenType features include small caps, tabular and proportional figures, superior and inferior numerals, diagonal fractions, and ordinals.
 Kobayashi decided not to provide italics.